Dom-iha/dojo/README.md

 ### Content

-`/expense-app` :
+- `/expense-app` :

   - A thorough introduction to React.js (What is it and why would you use it?).
   - All the core basics: How React works, building components with React & building UIs with React.
   - Components, props & dynamic data binding.
   - Working with user events and state to create interactive applications.
   - A (thorough) look behind the scenes to understand how React works under the hood.
   - Detailed explanations on how to work with lists and conditional content.
   - Debugging React apps.

-`/course-goal` :
+- `/course-goal` :

   - Simple demo app to implement the above.

+- `/login` :

+  - Advanced handling
+  - Working with "Fragments", "Portals"  & "Refs"
+  - Dealing with side effects
+  - Learning the basics of useReducer.
+  - using the Context API

+- `/login` :

+  - Demo food order app to reinforce what i learned  above

 <!-- - React Hooks (in-depth)!
 - Working with built-in Hooks and building custom Hooks